 For generations, members of my family have been involved in the church and in local politics, for example.
 In the Lutheran Church, church affairs are decided and administered by a synod, a group of people made up of 50% clergy and 50% church members.
 My father was a member of our church’s synod for over 20 years.
 My parents and grandparents were also very active in the unions.
 And I am the first in my family to help start a foundation, which they are very proud of.

 I saw from a young age how important and rewarding it is to be socially involved, to have time for others, and that it is possible to make positive changes.

-… About 23/24 years ago, I came out and met the first great love of my life.
+… About 23/24 years ago, I had my Coming Out and met the first big love of my life.
 This gave me a lot of strength and self-esteem, which brought about many changes in my life.
 I left the university world to start my career at Deutsche Bank – and also my social commitment.

 Then, in 2000, I was lucky enough to be invited to the founding event of dbPride, Deutsche Bank’s LGBT*IQ network – that was the beginning of everything!!!